 Fair value of the Company's indebtedness is estimated by modeling the cash flows required by the Company's debt agreements and discounting them back to the present value using an appropriate discount rate.
 Additionally, the Company considers current market rates and conditions by evaluating similar borrowing agreements with comparable loan-to-value ratios and credit profiles.
 The inputs used in determining the fair value of the Company's indebtedness are considered Level 3.
-As of December 31, 2022, the fair value of the Company's mortgage notes, revolving credit facility, and secured financings on investments in real estate debt were approximately \$293.7 million below the outstanding principal balance.
+As of December 31, 2023, the fair value of the Company's mortgage notes, credit facility, and secured financings on investments in real estate debt was approximately \$390.9 million below the outstanding principal balance.